 You are right in thinking that I’m dismissing these pairings.
 Why?
 Because it’s creepy, that’s why!
 And don’t go accusing me of homophobia or any of that nonsense.
 The Batman/Robin pairing is not homosexual.
 If this pairing really did exist, since Robin is a minor, it would be pedophilia.
 Even if you tell me that Batman and Robin will get together when Robin is all grown up it’s still creepy.
 It’s child grooming at best.
 Furthermore, Batman raised all of the Robins, giving their interactions a familial touch to them.
 Making any relationship between Batman and the Robins as creepy as Woody Allen marrying his adopted daughter.

-Batman and the Joker are madly in love with each other.
-Well, maybe in your fanfic they are but I really doubt it—no, I know Batman has absolutely no interest in the Joker.
+Apparently some people think Batman and the Joker are madly in love with each other.
+Well, maybe in your fanfic they are, but I really doubt it—no, I know Batman has absolutely no interest in the Joker.

 Now don’t get your panties all in a twist.
 That doesn’t mean the Joker isn’t interested in Batman, but we’re discussing Batman’s sexuality today.
 We’ll come back to the Joker’s another time.